BIOP/ijp-imagetoatlas/index.md

 ## Documentation

-There's three forms of documentation:
+There are three forms of documentation:

 ### 1. Youtube tutorial